 The final and most crucial transformation step is the mParticle Forwarder Module itself.

-Each integration has its own Forwarding Module.
+Each integration has its own forwarding module.
 Settings for the forwarder are derived from three places:

 The documentation for each integration will tell you what you need to know about how data is transformed to be accepted by the Output service.

-As a general rule, it is best to make the necessary transformations to your data in as few steps as possible.
+Make the necessary transformations to your data in as few steps as possible.
 The fewer times you alter your data, the easier your integration will be to troubleshoot and maintain.